top of page

 Random therapy tools

 In our session I would have recommended a tool like this and advised on how to use it and why to use it.
-I will be writing a blog posts on these tools soon!

 Muscle scraper